davegallant/site/content/post/watching-youtube-in-private.md

 I figured it would be nice to redirect existing YouTube links that others send me, so that I could seamlessly watch the videos using invidious.

-Without subjecting my entire household to this, I went looking for a way to redirect paths at the browser level.
+I went looking for a way to redirect paths at the browser level.
 I found the lightweight proxy [requestly](https://requestly.io/), which can be used to modify http requests in my browser.
 I created the following rules:

 ![requestly](/images/watching-youtube-in-private/requestly-rules.png)